workos-inc/laravel-sso-example/README.md

 ## Misc
-If you’re interested to see how a route is built & the WorkOS Laravel SDK in action, you can check out: `app/routes/web.php` For more information on usage, check ut our docs [here](https://workos.com/docs).
+If you’re interested to see how a route is built & the WorkOS Laravel SDK in action, you can check out: `app/routes/web.php` For more information on usage, check out our docs [here](https://workos.com/docs).